Factory, design flaws caused A380 cracks

 European authorities have ordered inspections on almost a third of the superjumbo fleet, or 20 aircraft, after two types of cracks were discovered within weeks of each other.

-Airbus officials said that having understood the problem, they expected most of the aircraft being tested to show similar evidence of cracks and that it had found a simple repair.
+Airbus officials said that having understood the problem, they expected most of the aircraft being tested would show similar evidence of cracks and that it had found a simple repair.

-Singapore Airlines (SIAL.SI) said it had found cracks on all four aircraft it had inspected so far.
-One had already been repaired with a change of brackets and was back in service, while another was due to return to the air on Friday.
-Inspections of two final A380s were due to begin late on Friday.
+Singapore Airlines said it had found cracks on all four aircraft it has inspected so far.
+One has been repaired and is back in service, spokesman Nicholas Ionides said.

-A spokesman for Australia's Qantas said the airline was not required to inspect any of its 12 A380s in operation and did not plan to do so.
-It did not expect any delays to two more A380s due for delivery in early 2013.

-The Qantas A380s are relatively young with half of them joining the fleet between late 2010 and late 2011.
-Flying some of the world's longest routes out of Australia, the Qantas A380s spend more time in the air but make fewer takeoffs and landings than competitors, reducing the strain on the parts in question.
+"It seems to me this is part of the growing pains which new aircraft types can experience," said Stephen Furlong, airline analyst at Davy Stockbrokers in Dublin.

 Airbus last week dismissed calls by an Australian engineering union for A380s to be grounded.